What is 'Customer Empathy'?

 You betcha!
 I felt elated and impressed, and it made a lasting

 impression on me.
 I have thought about it often, and shared it with many people.

 This one call has had more

-impact, and cemented my relationship and loyalty with this telephone supplier more profoundly, than any
+impact and cemented my relationship and loyalty with this telephone supplier more profoundly than any amount

 And how much does it cost?